 Google’s advice pertains to the digital realm, but we contend that it applies to the real world as well.
 Packaging should not be the last stage of innovation, an afterthought to what it contains.
 Increasingly cluttered markets and the rapidly changing nature of consumer-brand interaction demand parallel development of packaging with greater attention to aesthetics and functionality.

-About us: Nottingham Spirk is a business innovation and product design firm with an unrivaled record of delivering disruptive consumer goods, medical devices, and packaging design solutions to market.
-We collaborate with Fortune 1,000 companies, funded start-ups and non-profit organizations to discover, design and execute product programs and strategic business platforms that will wow customers, grow markets and generate new revenue streams.
-Learn more about what makes us different here.
+About Us: Nottingham Spirk is a business innovation and product design firm with an unrivaled record of delivering disruptive consumer goods, medical devices, and packaging design solutions to market.
+We collaborate with Fortune 1,000 companies, funded start-ups and non-profit organizations to discover, design and execute product programs and strategic business platforms that will delight customers, grow markets and generate new revenue streams.
+Learn more about what makes us different.